Safi, Malta

-Safi (Ħal Safi) is a village in the Southern Region of Malta, bordering Żurrieq and Kirkop.
+Safi (Ħal Safi) is a village in the Western Region of Malta, bordering Żurrieq and Kirkop.
 It has a population of 2,126 people as of March 2014.

-The formation of the village, as known today, goes back to the Punic-Roman period.
+The formation of the village, as known today, goes back to the Punic-Roman period: the Ta' Ġawhar Tower, a round Punic-Roman tower in the village, was probably built at the time of the Punic Wars.
 The village of Ħal Safi is surrounded by four other major villages.
 Farmers and peasants used to interact on their way back home from work.
 After a niche was erected, people began to settle, a new village started to form and expanded over the years.

 In 1417, the village was already recorded as being named Ħal Safi.
-According to 1419 records of the Standing Army (id-Dejma), counting between eighty and ninety people, were considered as village residents.
-The job occupations of the period were based on primary economy, mainly raising animal and agriculture.
+According to 1419 records of the Standing Army (id-Dejma), between eighty and ninety people were considered as village residents.
+The job occupations of the period were based on primary economic functions, mainly rearing animals and agriculture.